drakkan/test-github-actions/README.md

 - the [REST API](./docs/rest-api.md)

 To support embedded data providers like `bolt` and `SQLite` we can't have a CLI that directly write users and folders to the data provider, we always have to use the REST API.

-Full details for users, folders, admins and other resources are documented in the [OpenAPI](/httpd/schema/openapi.yaml) schema.
-If you want to render the schema without importing it manually, you can explore it on [Stoplight](https://sftpgo.stoplight.io/docs/sftpgo/openapi.yaml).

 ## Tutorials